shemetz/ZoomPanOptions/Readme.md

 Thanks, mrkwnzl#7407, for the touchpad support!

 # [Canvas Scroll](https://github.com/ElfFriend-DnD/foundryvtt-canvasScroll)
-Apparently this module was developed at the same time this one was, and can do something very similar.
-Oops!
+Apparently this module was developed at the same time this one was, and can do something very similar. @akrigline helped merge his features into this module.

 # [Cursor Zoom](https://github.com/itamarcu/CursorZoom)
 My old foundry module, that only had the "Zoom around cursor" feature, and did not allow configuring it in the settings for each player.